jhwist/octopress/source/_posts/2013-04-09-running-on-my-old-stomping-ground.markdown

 Sort of going back to my roots I worked with another good friend and coach and improved my swimming technique to the point where I was fit enough to join a really good team.
-Training six times per week, I spent a year on the "B" team (with all the youngster, some being easily 10 years younger than me), before I was able to join the "A" team.
+Training six times per week, I spent a year on the "B" team (with all the youngsters, some being easily 10 years younger than me), before I was able to join the "A" team.
 In 1993-1995 I probably spent more time in the pool than at University.
 Training eight times per week (with one day off, do the math) I tried to catch up with what was a pretty late start for a really successful career.
 Never worked out, of course, but I was happy with my steady improvements.
 The only ones not too happy about my prioritization were my parents.
-My grades suffered and I was at risk to be thrown out of University.
+My grades suffered and I was at risk to be expelled from University.
 Seeing that I probably wouldn't make any money continuing my swimming career I told my coach that I'd quit (to this date one of the toughest conversations I've ever had).

 In hindsight it was a good decision to focus on my Computer Science studies and get a descent education.
 I hope